 Chase was a character.
 As Treasury Secretary under President Lincoln he supervised the design for the first greenback — a One Dollar bill — in 1861.
 As longstanding angler for the presidency himself he made sure those plans included his own portrait.
 In 1864 Lincoln elevated him to Supreme Court Justice, but despite his achievements most people nowadays think of Chase, if at all, as the eponym of a bank he had nothing to do with.

 The Monetary Authority of Singapore manages the Dollar currencies of both Singapore and its joined-at-the-hip trading partner Brunei.
-Their exchange rates pretty much coincide these days, so to the nearest US Dollar the 10K notes of Singapore and Brunei amount to $7,040.00.
+Their exchange rates coincide these days, so a 10K note of either country at the moment amounts to around $7,000.
 The presses fell silent on the Singaporean 10Ks in January 2014 but both remain negotiable.

 In 2000 the Royal Canadian Mounted Police decided to tighten the screws on their drug runners and money launderers and convince the Bank of Canada to call all the “pinkies” in.
 They remain legal tender, though, and despite the BOC’s best efforts there are still around 950,000 of them outstanding.